coderaiser/putout/README.md

 - ✅ JSON;
 - ✅ Ignore;

+are also supported.
 Here is how it looks like:

 [![putout](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm.svg)](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm)